WillemJan/topics/README.md

+This is a fork of https://github.com/KBNLresearch/topics/,

+with an added category, music.

 # Topics

 Number of multi-class classifiers for news articles (topic) and DBpedia descriptions (topic and type).
 For further info and training source code see Jupyter notebooks for [topic](https://github.com/KBNLresearch/topics/blob/master/topics.ipynb) and [type](https://github.com/KBNLresearch/topics/blob/master/type.ipynb).